Realms live within a realm chain. It is essentially a prioritized list of

 order, they will be processed in

-During the authentication process, X-Pack security will consult and try to
+During the authentication process, Elastic Stack security features will consult and

 Once one of the realms successfully authenticates the request, the authentication